iterative/dvc.org/content/docs/user-guide/external-dependencies.md

 ## Example: Using DVC remote aliases

 You may want to encapsulate external locations as configurable entities that can be managed independently.
-This is useful if multiple dependencies (or stages) reuse the same location, or if its likely to change in the future.
-And if the location requires authentication, you need a way to configure it in order to connect.
+This is useful if the connection requires authentication, if multiple dependencies (or stages) reuse the same location, or if the URL is likely to change in the future.

 [DVC remotes](/doc/command-reference/remote) can do just this.
 You may use `dvc remote add` to define them, and then use a special URL with format